Sun-lab/STpath/README.md

                --dense_layer_size 0"
 ```
 ### `clustering_preprocess.R`
-This script handles the preprocessing and filtering of the ST data to prepare for clustering:
-1. Create Seurat objects from the count matrices of all samples to be clustered.
-2. Perform spot filtering to remove spots with abnormal gene detection
-3. Perform gene filtering to remove genes that are rarely expressed.
+This script handles the preprocessing and filtering of the ST data to prepare for clustering.
+It creates Seurat objects from the count matrices of all samples to be clustered and performs spot filtering to remove spots with abnormal gene detection and gene filtering to remove genes that are rarely expressed.
 The output is a Seurat object ready for clustering (`clustering.R`)
 ### `clustering.R`
 This script handles the normalization, integration, clustering, and identifying markers for a pre-processed Seurat object obtained by `clustering_preprocess.R`.
 ### `create_patches.py`